By Tobias Lund-Eskerod, Strategy and Delivery Lead, Monstarlab

 Here’s an example.
 As depicted above, recent global research shows that different consumer types (personas) have varying appetites for omnichannel services, meaning a mix of physical and digital services that allow them to switch seamlessly in the customer journey.

-Depending on the composition of your segments, obtaining such information could potentially aid you in deciding whether you should digitise one or more of your services.
+Depending on the composition of your segments, obtaining such information could potentially aid you in deciding whether you should digitize one or more of your services.

 Another interesting take away from the study above is that more than fifty percent of all surveyed consumers (on average) do want the opportunity of both digital and physical.2